Contact

 Digital Product Passports enable organisations to create a digital twin of their physical products that records every piece of useful product information to the blockchain – from raw materials and where they came from to a full ownership logbook.
 This works towards preventing counterfeit sales as well as preventing watch thieves from reselling the watch, even making it easier to validate insurance claims.

 Vintage and pre-owned markets have sprung up across the digital space in recent years.
-The pre-owned market was the industry’s fastest growing segment in 2021 and is expected to reach between $20Bn-$32Bn by 2025.
+The pre-owned market was the industry’s fastest-growing segment in 2021 and is expected to reach between $20Bn-$32Bn by 2025.

 Ignoring the pre-owned market is no longer viable for luxury watch brands.
 Prospective customers can avoid higher premium prices by purchasing these rarely-used timepieces on second-hand markets rather direct from the original watchmaker.